From 6 April 2017 employers in Great Britain with more than 250 staff are required by law to publish an annual gender pay gap report.

-At Wirral Council the mean or average gap is 5.85% - compared to the national figure of 17.4% and the median (the middle rate of all hourly rates of pay) difference is 4.78% while the national figure is 18.4%.
+At Wirral Council in March 2021 the mean or average gap is 5.9% and the median (the middle rate of all hourly rates of pay) difference is 7.7% compared to the national figure which was 15.4% in April 2021.

-This year the council has 10 female chief officers to 12 male and the percentage of staff in the top quarter of earners is 58% female and 42% male.
+The percentage of staff in the top quarter of earners is 59% female and 41% male.

 Gender pay is not about equal pay.
 Equal pay is men and women being paid the same for doing the same job.
 The gender pay gap is the average difference between the earnings of men and women.

 The PDF files below may not be suitable to view for people with disabilities, users of assistive technology or mobile phone devices.